 The second part of the Story Funnel is how we build customers.
-If this were a play or a movie or a novel, this is Act 2 or in Story Grid nomenclature, The Middle Build.
-During this part, we’re going to use Logos (logic) as our main tool in building customers up so that they are happy with their initial experience with the brand.
+If this were a play or a movie or a novel, this is Act 2.
+We’re going to use Logos (logic) as our main tool in building customers up so that they are happy with their initial experience with the brand.

 Unlike a play or a novel, the build stage is the shortest stage in the Story Funnel because we want to get our customers onboarding and using the product as quickly as possible.
 This is also the part of the funnel where the buying experience is going to make or break the payoff part of the funnel.
 A poor “unboxing” experience will create a bad first impression -- which is something we want to avoid.